7 Best Speed Squares for Framing and Woodworking

 A few manufacturing defects are more prone to occur with this tool due to the use of plastic instead of metal.
 This can include minor flaws in the edge and a little less chance of survival if dropped from extreme heights.

 The markings can also be a little harder to read for some individuals than with high-contrast etched metal models.
+If your vision isn’t the best, the Stanley ABS speed square would be a better option if you need a plastic model.

 >> Check current price <<